 The addition of a tiny amount of psyllium powder is what makes the waffles crispy plus also makes these a great high fiber breakfast option.
 Imagine having a delicious way to add more fiber to your ketogenic diet?

-That’s right that combination of ingredients produced the perfect fluffy waffles I was after and I can’t wait for you to try them!
+I love that combination of ingredients including the extra fiber produced the perfect fluffy waffles I was after and I can’t wait for you to try them!

 Not only are these waffles super easy to make, but they also double batch, and freeze beautifully allowing you to keto meal plan simply.